lab1092/blender-manual_ja/manual/physics/smoke/flow_object.rst

 should be a list with just one system to chose from that is called 'ParticleSystem' since we did not change the name.
 Now you can scrub through the timeline to see  smoke coming from the cube.
-Another way to preview the smoke is starting the animation by :kbd:`alt-A` (stop it the same way).
+Another way to preview the smoke is starting the animation by :kbd:`Alt-A` (stop it the same way).